gouldsonium/the-modding-bungalo/_ngvo/read-me.md

 ## Preamble

-**NGVO** NGVO (Next Generation Visual Overhaul) is a comprehensive visual baseline list designed around the philosophy as making it as moddable as possible while offering the absolute best visuals you can find.
+**NGVO** (Next Generation Visual Overhaul) is a comprehensive visual baseline list designed around the philosophy as making it as moddable as possible while offering the absolute best visuals you can find.
 As such, the plugin count is under 300 with less than 40 ESP/ESM's, giving you over 210 ESP/ESM slots to work with.

 ## System Requirements